Ecclesbourne Valley Railway: Preservation

-On 8 March 2008, the railway began to branch its passenger operations further south by holding a grand opening ceremony for the line between Wirksworth station and Idridgehay station – 3+1/2 mi of the line's total length.
+On 8 March 2008, the railway began to branch its passenger operations further south by holding a grand opening ceremony for the line between Wirksworth and Idridgehay – 3+1/2 mi of the line's total length.

 In 2003, WyvernRail agreed a 15-year lease-purchase deal with Network Rail.
-In May 2005, they completed the purchase early and bought almost the entire railway.
-The only portion still leased is an area of the station yard in Wirksworth which has been retained by Network Rail as a Strategic Rail Site and is on a rolling three-year lease to WyvernRail.
+In May 2005, it completed the purchase early and bought almost the entire railway.
+The only portion still leased is an area of the station yard in Wirksworth, which has been retained by Network Rail as a Strategic Rail Site and is on a rolling three-year lease to WyvernRail.

-In July 2005, WyvernRail adopted Duffield railway station under a scheme promoted by the Friends of the Derwent Valley Line.
-They undertook to provide care and maintenance of the station on behalf of Central Trains who operated it at that time.
+In July 2005, WyvernRail adopted Duffield station under a scheme promoted by the Friends of the Derwent Valley Line.
+They undertook to provide care and maintenance of the station on behalf of Central Trains, who operated it at that time.

 The line has now been brought up to passenger-carrying standards to allow trains to run through from Wirksworth to Duffield.
-At Duffield, passengers can change for mainline rail services by crossing from the branch platform (Platform 3) to one of the Network Rail platforms (either Platforms 1 or 2).
-Now that the line is open to Duffield it is the intention to revisit the larger Shottle site and refurbish the platform and surrounding areas (which needs considerable work).
-From 24 June 2012, a section of Shottle platform was reopened and it is now possible to alight there, although much work is still needed to complete this project.
-There may also be scope for reinstating the platform at Hazelwood but as of August 2015, there are currently no official plans.
+At Duffield, passengers can change for main line rail services by crossing from the branch platform (platform 3) to one of the Network Rail platforms (either platforms 1 or 2).
+There are intermediate stations at Idridgehay and Shottle.